parryc/thevoid/templates/leflan/language_azeri.md

 There were no students in the library.
 --ENDEX--

+## Emphasis (dA)

+`dA` (following the vowel of the preceding verb) adds emphasis to the verb in question.

 # Adverbs

 Adverbs can often be formed by dropping the infinitive marker (`-mAQ`), adding `-A` and duplicating the word.
 For instance, `baxa-baxa:watchingly` (from `baxmaq:to watch`) or `gülə-gülə:laughingly` (from `gülmək:to laugh`).

+In other cases, it may be a noun followed by `səkildə:in the image`.
+This indicates perhaps more literally "in the image of X", but is used much as English adds `-ly` to the ends of adjectives.
+For example, `həvəskar:amature` → `həvəskar şəkildə:amaturishly`.

 # Participles